Your Future Awaits

 What are the benefits of the fellowship?

 Fellows are eligible for health insurance benefits and receive 10 PTO (paid time off) days, approximately 10 sick days, and paid holidays (approximately 8).
-Additional benefits for fellows includes life skills training (a.k.a.
-Life Hacks).
+Additional benefits for fellows include community outings and life hacks (life skills classes), which are paid for by JAARS.

 What will a typical work schedule look like?